-3.2 With new Members, Chair and vice-Chair, an online meeting was conducted on 14 July 2021 to review and update the planned activities of TRCG.
-The developments of draft agreement between the Committee and the Asia-Pacific Typhoon Collaborative Research Centre (AP-TCRC) under the Joint Task Team (JTT) were discussed.
+3.2 An online meeting was convened on 18 August 2022 to review and update the planned activities (Figure 1).
+The Chair of WGM, Dr TANG Jie also joined the Meeting and discuss the progress of the development of the Asia-Pacific Typhoon Collaborative Research Centre (AP-TCRC) and collaborative activities under time-bound Pilot Project.